mawinkler/c1-playground/README.md

 >
 > for a locally running cluster.
 >
-> The deployment scripts are supporting the following managed cluster types:
+> The deployment scripts for managed cloud clusters are supporting the following cluster types:
 >
 > - GKE
 > - EKS